Disordered impenetrable two-component fermions in one dimension

 In this work, we provide analytical arguments to support these numerical findings.
 We employ factorization of the charge and spin degrees of freedom, which allows one to eliminate the spin degrees of freedom for both open and periodic boundary conditions.
 We then analytically study the system in two regimes: (i) potential disorder, which drives the corresponding single-particle system to AL and (ii) random magnetic field that causes possible localization-delocalization (MBL) transitions.

-The paper is organised as follows.
+The paper is organized as follows.
 In Sec.~\ref{S:1D_Hubbard_overview}, we briefly overview the 1D Hubbard model with the focus on its strong-coupling regime, $U\to +\infty$.
-We discuss in detail the mapping of the $t\!-\!0$ model onto free fermions.
+Then, in Sec.~\ref{S:t0_model_mapping} we discuss in detail the mapping of the $t\!-\!0$ model onto free fermions.
 In Sec.~\ref{S:Hubbard_disorder}, we study the effect of disorder in the limit of infinite inter-component on-site interaction.
 We demonstrate that in the case of spin-independent disorder the physical picture is drastically different from that in the case of spin-dependent disorder.
+In the former case the disordered $t-0$ Hamiltonian can be exactly mapped onto the tight-binding model of free spinless fermions with onsite disorder and quasi-periodic boundary conditions, which is well-known to exhibit AL. However, in the case of random magnetic field such mapping is no longer possible.
+We analytically calculate the matrix elements of the random magnetic field in the eigenbasis of the $t-0$ Hamiltonian with potential disorder.
+We show that the random magnetic field strongly couples the localized single-particle states, which may lead to the delocalization transition.
 Finally, in Sec.~\ref{S:Conclusions} we summarize our results and conclude.